0verlord-of-pain/ArchivingTelegramChatsAPI/README.md

 1. Way
 Go to the folder where the file "ArchivingTelegramChatsAPI.csproj" is located.

-in the directory line write "cmd" and press "Enter".
+In the directory line write "cmd" and press "Enter".

 2. Wey
 You need to run terminal.
 For example, in Windows, press "Win + R".
 In the window that opens, write "cmd".
 Then you need to go to the directory where "ArchivingTelegramChatsAPI.csproj" is located.
 Command Example "cd P:\Programs\GitHub\ArchivingTelegramChatsAPI\ArchivingTelegramChatsAPI".
 You should see "P:\Programs\GitHub\ArchivingTelegramChatsAPI\ArchivingTelegramChatsAPI>" (Example).